 Safety Devices:

-A fall prevention "TS Ladder Safety Rail" system shall be provided consisting of safety double clock trolleys and rails, complete with clamps for securing it to the ladder rungs, as manufactured by Tower Safety Group or an Approved Equivalent.
-The TS Trolley shall be equal to SK280 design which embodies a full swivel locking snap directly to a stainless steel brake pawl.
-[Consultant to review and amend to cite current products meeting requirements]

-Submerged tracks shall be stainless steel, shallow profile.
-The non-submerged track shall be aluminum.
-Trolleys shall be for both aluminum and stainless track application, and shall have “shouldered” wheels.
+All safety device and fall protection should be designed in accordance with CSA Z259.17-16

+Fall arrest system should be certified to the latest edition CSA Z259.2.4 and CSA Z259.2.5 Standards.

+Acceptable Products:

+Cable Systems:

+Lad-Saf Flexible Ladder by 3M DBI-SALA

+Or Equivalent

 Four sets of approved safety harnesses, equal to Miller by Honeywell International Inc., Front D-Ring Harnesses, Model SC 979 or an Approved Equivalent each with a lanyard clip and shock absorbing lanyard, Model SC 984 or an Approved Equivalent, shall be supplied.
 The lanyard shall be equipped with 38mm hooks at both ends and an adaptor (e.g. carabiner) with a 50mm opening for anchoring to larger diameter tie-offs.

 A Confined Space Rescue System by Capital Safety or an Approved Equivalent as distributed by TS Group (Ontario) or by Levitt Safety shall consist of the following components: